Shooting involving multiple gunmen injures at least 6 adults at school campus in Oakland

 OAKLAND -- A shooting involving multiple gunmen at a school campus in Oakland injured at least six adults Wednesday afternoon.

-The shooting happened at around 12:45 p.m. at facilities shared by Rudsdale Newcomer and Bay Area Technology School (BayTech) at 8210 Fontaine St. in the city's Oak Knoll/Golf Links neighborhood.
-The Sojourner Truth Independent Study online learning program is also based at the site.
+The shooting happened at around 12:45 p.m. at the King Estates complex of schools, shared by Rudsdale Newcomer and Bay Area Technology School (BayTech) at 8210 Fontaine St. in the city's Oak Knoll/Golf Links neighborhood.
+The Sojourner Truth Independent Study online learning program is also based there but has no students at the site.

 Witnesses told police a car pulled up to the school campus and three gunmen got out and opened fire, and then they drove off.
 Alameda County Sheriff spokesperson Lt.
 Ray Kelly said the scene of the shooting was "no longer active."

+Reporter Katie Nielsen said police sources indicated it may have been a targeted shooting.

+Oakland Police Assistant Chief Darren Allison said police officers, Alameda County Sheriff's deputies, and California Highway Patrol officers all responded and immediately entered the campus to look for victims and suspects, attended to victims, and escorted students out of the campus.

 Oakland Mayor Libby Schaaf tweeted that all the victims were adults and were being treated at hospitals.
-Among the six injured, at least one was reported with critical injuries.
+Among the six injured, two were in life-threatening conditions, one was treated and released, and two others were about to be released, Allison said.
+The others two had injuries that were not life-threatening.

+Allison also clarified the shooting happened at the Rudsdale portion of the King Estates campus.

 Students were evacuated from school after a brief lockdown.
-Police directed parents to meet their children at the church on Mountain and Fontaine.
+Parents were directed to meet their children at the United Lutheran Church at 8800 Fontaine Street.

 Agents from the San Francisco branch of the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were responding to the shooting, the agency said.